The early care and education industry generates $4.7 billion of economic activity in the state each year.1

 The availability of child care in Georgia creates over 84,000 jobs, strengthening the workforce and contributing to the overall state economy.

-GEEARS’ recent report, Opportunities Lost, examines how child care challenges affect parents’ participation in the workforce and can have far-reaching effects for families, employers, and the state’s economy as a whole.
+GEEARS’ report, Opportunities Lost, examines how child care challenges affect parents’ participation in the workforce and can have far-reaching effects for families, employers, and the state’s economy as a whole.

 TOMORROW’S WORKFORCE